Replenio Help Center

 Field What it is Who sees it Does Replenio change it?

-Selling price What customers pay at checkout Customers, storefront No, never
+Selling price What customers pay at checkout Customers, storefront Only when you type a new one

 Cost per item Your purchase cost, used for profit reports Only you (merchant) Yes, on receiving